 Misunderstood Minds.
 Dare to Differentiate - 50 Terrific Teacher Tips! iPad Helps Special Education Student to Learn - A Video Story.
 TeachMeetSEN.
 In partnership with Leicester City Council TeachMeet SEN took place on 28 January 2012 with over 60 people attending in person from all over the UK.

 It will live on through a micro-site which will contain the resources shared on the day, including the best videos of the presentations and selected tweets, photos and blog posts.
 The site is in production, and will be linked here once ready, but if you can't wait, you can see photos on the flickr and read blog posts by Josie Fraser and Jo Badge for quick summaries of the day.
 What is TeachMeetSEN?
 TeachMeet SEN will focus on engaging, amazing and effective examples of practice from parents and carers, school leaders, teachers and learning support staff working with children and young people with Special Educational Needs (SEN).
 What is a TeachMeet?
 TeachMeets are informal, free meetings, providing space and structure for people supporting education to share practice, innovation, insight and approaches.
 Do2Learn: Educational Resources for Special Needs.

+Special Education Apps for iPad.
 Add In my classroom , I was blessed to have students from amazingly diverse backgrounds and with an array of skills and strengths.
 I worked relentlessly to build in supports and foster an inclusive community for all of my students.
 This meant cutting, laminating, velcro-ing, washing, re-making, and constructing what felt like a million supportive learning devices for my students with and without special needs.
-Now, having an iPad, I often play around with apps that I realize would have been incredibly beneficial for my students with special needs.